farjump/fwtr/README.md

 └── README.md
 ```

-If the location is unclear to you, place your result folder wherever you think it should
+If the location is still unclear, place your result folder wherever you think it should
 be and create a pull request that will be reviewed before merging.

+## Expected Results

+Include at least HTML results for easier reading and plain text results to allow diffing
+between test variants.
+Optionaly as much logs as you want, especially if you are reporting
+bugs to firmware teams.

 [FWTS]: https://wiki.ubuntu.com/FirmwareTestSuite
 [Firmware Test Suite]: https://wiki.ubuntu.com/FirmwareTestSuite